LoyolaChicagoCode/linreg-domainonly-ddd-cake-scala/README.md

 Some key insights:

-- Because non-configurable stateless components are conceptually singletons, concrete implementation components can provide them as singleton Scala objects.
+- Because stateless components are conceptually singletons, a concrete non-configurable implementation component can define an instance as singleton Scala object.

-- Abstract components whose implementations are stateful should provide an abstract factory method to allow test clients to create multiple instances of the component implementation.
-Concrete implementations should implement the factory method by instantiating the concrete class provided by the concrete implementation component.
+- Abstract components whose implementations are stateful should not define an instance so as to enable test clients to create fresh instances of the component implementation as needed.